 During the M.S. coursework portion of the program, you will take courses online and may be able to manage working part-time.
 Coursework will take about 40 hours weekly.
 The supervised practice portion of the program is very demanding and outside work is strongly discouraged for all interns.
 You must be a highly organized and focused student to manage working during supervised practice if you do choose to work.
 For those who plan to continue working, we recommend minimal hours on a weekend, evening hours are typically not possible.

 Our program costs are comparable to other internships at private colleges.
-The combined M.S./DI is a cost effective option to complete both an internship and Master's because the required 38 credits includes both.
+The combined M.S./DI is a cost-effective option to complete both an internship and Master's because the required 38 credits includes both.
 Things to consider when reviewing other programs – will financial aid be available?
 Are there additional costs for any graduate courses required, are all fees included in the costs?
 What faculty support does the program offer?
-Will the part time option be better for me?
 Am I considering all costs, living, transportation, medical insurance, etc.?

 Clinical training is completed at one medical center with other interns in a cohort format with a CSE clinical faculty as the preceptor.
 This is seven weeks of the program and may require commuting longer than in other rotations depending on where the intern lives.
 For other rotations, the Director tries to place students within a reasonable commute from their residences, but sites are voluntary and may not be available each year.
 Consideration is given to typical NJ traffic patterns.
 The director's goal is to keep commuting to an average of 45 minutes each way.
 However, the range may be as little as 10 minutes to as much as 1 ½ - 2 hours in some rotations.